The Reves Collection, the Center for Creative Connections (C3) will be closed until further notice.

 Music, Love, and Leisure in the Dutch Golden Age

 The music paintings of Johannes Vermeer and his contemporaries reflect a cultural and artistic heritage inextricably linked to music making.
 Steeped in symbolism, this subset of Dutch genre painting reveals the influence of music on nearly every element of daily life in 17th-century Netherlands, from social classes to gender norms and religion.
-Betsy Wieseman, Curator of Dutch and Flemish Paintings at the National Gallery, London, speaks about the lasting impact of music paintings from this period and contextualize Vermeer's music paintings within his larger body of work.
+Betsy Wieseman, Curator of Dutch and Flemish Paintings at the National Gallery, London, will speak about the lasting impact of music paintings from this period and contextualize Vermeer’s music paintings within his larger body of work.

 The Dallas Museum of Art is supported, in part, by the generosity of DMA Members and donors, the citizens of Dallas through the City of Dallas Office of Cultural Affairs, and the Texas Commission on the Arts.

 All contents © 2022 Dallas Museum of Art.
 All rights reserved.
 Please note that any use of content downloaded or printed from this site is limited to non-commercial personal or educational use, including “fair use” as defined by U.S. copyright laws.